FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

 #### Keyword `dimensions`

 The `dimensions` term  describes the multidimensional nature of the data, specifying its rank, dimensional indices, and corresponding length of the rank.
-The attribute `rank` defines the dimension of the data set.
+The attribute `rank` defines the number of physical dimension of the data array.
 To elucidate each dimension, we use two other keywords: `dim` and `dim_parameters`.
 The `dim` keyword comprises an array of arrays, the nested array encapsulates values for `index` and `value` (NeXus keywords) pairs.
-Each array within the `dim` array corresponds to a specific dimension of the multidimensional data.
-For example, for 2D particle motion, the `dim` array may be represented as `[[0, nx], [1, ny]]`, each member indicating the axis index and axis name.
+Each array element of the `dim` array corresponds to a specific dimension of the multidimensional data.
+For example, for 2D particle motion, the `dim` array may be represented as `[[0, nx], [1, ny]]`, each element indicating the axis index and axis name.
 The keyword `dim_parameters` contains further information of each dimension such as `doc`, `ref`, etc. It is important to note that each array corresponds to a keyword within `dim_parameters` must have the same length as the value of the `rank` keyword.

 **`dimensions` in YAML**